John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 Rebuild your solution.

-Note that MSIX allows you to publish your desktop app to the Microsoft Store.
+MSIX allows you to publish your desktop app to the Microsoft Store.
 We will not be doing this.
 Instead, we will be using the option to create a local installer instead.
 To distribute your application you could give any 'customer'  the installer.

 To build the installer, right-click on your installer project and choose `Publish -> Create App packages...`

 ![image-20230504003655502](./Images/WAPP_publish_menu.PNG)

-As we will not be publishing our apps on the Microsoft Store, we will keep the `Sideloading` option checked.
+As we will not be publishing our app on the Microsoft Store, we will keep the `Sideloading` option checked.
+When we incorporate the building of the installer in our GitHub Actions script we will also have to specify that it our installer is side loading.

 ![image-20230424022421100](./Images/WAPP_Sideloading.JPG)